Psychodiagnosis & Mental Health

 Typically, during an initial session your mental health professional will meet with you to discuss your concerns and your reason for seeking an assessment.
 Following an initial meeting, an in-depth clinical interview will be conducted over one or two sessions.
 Your mental health professional will chose interviews and interview questions that are specific to your concerns, and also gather general background and specific information pertaining to your current struggles.
 Following the clinical interview, we will then administer a wide range of scientific, evidence-based questionnaires tailored to your needs.
 Following this process, your clinical psychologist will integrate the results from the clinical interview and questionnaires, and may require a subsequent session to further clarify his or her understanding of your difficulties.
 A diagnosis is rendered or clarified on the basis of this process, if appropriate and desired, and recommendations for treatment are provided.
 You will be provided feedback on the results of the assessment, and all your questions about the results will be addressed.

 The entire assessment process, which includes an initial session, clinical interviews and administration of scientific, evidence-based questionnaires, assessment feedback, and a report with recommendations (if needed) will take approximately four weeks to complete.
-Please consult with one of our clinical psychologists to determine the length of time required to complete your particular assessment.
+Please consult with your clinical psychologist to determine the length of time required to complete your particular assessment.